 International applicants are required to present a high school certificate equivalent to the German Abitur.
 Unfortunately, not all foreign high school qualifications are automatically recognised as equivalent to the Abitur.
 Please refer to the database anabin for an overview.

 Applicants whose previous level of education does not meet the entry requirements for a course of study in Germany, are required to complete an academic assessment test (“Feststellungsprüfung” or university assessment test).
 The International Study Centre in the “Studienkolleg” (preparatory college) offers prepatory classes as well as the assessment test.

 The "Studienkolleg" (preparatory college) of the Goethe University’s International Study Centre ("Internationales Studienzentrum") is the pathway for international students who do not meet the entry criteria at Goethe University yet.
 Passing the assessment at the end of the one-year course gives you a subject-specific entrance qualification that allows you to apply for a place at a German university.

 When and how do I apply to the Studienkolleg?

-You must apply before the given deadline by submitting all the necessary documents via uni-assist for the specific course of study you wish to pursue and the Studienkolleg you wish to attend.
-If your application was completed fully in time and in compliance with requirements, then you can expect an invitation from the International Office to take the entrance examination for the Studienkolleg, in May for the summer semester and in September for the winter semester.
-Please be aware that there are usually more applications than places at the Studienkolleg.
-Candidates for Studienkollegs are therefore selected based on how well they do in the entrance exam.
-If more people successfully complete the entrance exam than the Studienkolleg can accommodate, then places are awarded in order of how many total points were achieved in the entrance exam, from most to least.
+You are required to apply before the given deadline by submitting all the necessary documents via uni-assist for the specific course of study you wish to pursue and the Studienkolleg you wish to attend.
+If your application meets the requirements, you can expect an invitation from the university to sit the entrance examination for the Studienkolleg, in May for the summer semester and in September for the winter semester.
+Please note that there are usually more applications than places at the Studienkolleg.
+Candidates for Studienkollegs are therefore selected based on the results in the entrance exam.

 What happens if I am unable to take the entrance exam or if I take it but fail?